Skip to content

 feather init [dir]

-feather init path/to/my-game # initialize in a specific directory
+feather init path/to/my-game # configure a specific directory

-feather init --no-plugins # install core only, skip plugins
+feather init --no-plugins # feather core only, no plugins

-feather init --remote --branch v0.7.0 # download a specific release from GitHub
+feather init --remote --branch v0.7.0 # use a specific runtime release

-feather init --local-src ../feather/src-lua # copy from a local source tree
+feather init --local-src ../feather/src-lua # use a local source tree

-feather init --install-dir lib/feather # install like FEATHER_DIR=lib/feather
+feather init --install-dir lib/feather # configure like FEATHER_DIR=lib/feather

 Important